anodyne/docs/skinning-templates.md

 ### Navigation

 Nova uses two different navigation menus: the main navigation (`$main_nav`) and the secondary navigation (`$nav_sub`).
 The main navigation is consistent throughout the entire site, but the secondary navigation changes depending on the section the user is currently viewing.
-From a themeing perspective, you won't need to know _what_ section is showing, just _where_ you want the secondary navigation to be shown on the page.
+From a skinning perspective, you won't need to know _what_ section is showing, just _where_ you want the secondary navigation to be shown on the page.

 Navigation elements are rendered as an unordered list (`<ul>`) with each navigation element being a list item (`<li>`) containing an anchor (`<a>`) tag.
 Both navigations are contained within `div`s that can be targeted to style each list individually (`.nav-main` and `.nav-sub` respectively).